tommaso-ascani/rocky-ns8/README.md

 - System language is English
 - SSH access is allowed for root user with password

-After the firs login remember to:
+After the first login remember to:

 - change all default password (see below)
 - configure NethVoice Proxy before the NethVoice module